Virginia Chapter 11 Bankruptcy Attorneys

 One of the benefits of a Chapter 11 for individuals is the ability to file a reorganization plan allowing a debtor to repay debt over an extended period while retaining assets.
 Once the amount allocated to repayment of debt is paid, the remaining debt can be discharged.

 Contact Virginia Beach Chapter 11 Attorneys

 The attorneys at John W. Lee, P.C. can put their more than 70 years of combined experience to help you on whether a Chapter 11 bankruptcy filing is in your best interest.
 We have four convenient Hampton Roads locations in Virginia Beach, Hampton, Chesapeake and Newport News servicing the surrounding cities of Norfolk, Portsmouth, Suffolk, Smithfield, Poquoson and Williamsburg and the York, James City and Gloucester counties.
-Call us today at 757-896-0868 to schedule an appointment with an attorney at one of the premier Virginia bankruptcy law firms.
+Call us today at (757) 896-0868 to schedule an appointment with an attorney at one of Southeast Virginia’s premier bankruptcy law firms.